 While walking probably feels as easy as breathing to you now, remember: There was a time when you literally didn't know how to do it.
 The movement pattern is fairly intricate, in fact, and requires more muscle engagement than you may think.
 Every gait cycle is made up of two mini-cycles: the "stance" and the "swing," according to American Bone Health, an organization for Osteoporosis Education and Awareness.

 During the stance phase of walking, your heel strikes the ground, the entire foot touches down, the weight moves into the ball of the foot, and your big toe begins propelling you off the ground.
-The swing phase then accelerates the movement of the heel forward before helping you place your heel carefully down for the next step.
+The swing phase then drives the movement of the foot forward through the air before slowing to help you place your heel carefully down for the next step.

 3 unexpected muscle groups you work while walking